samer27/SamIT1025/lab6/readme.md

 # HTML and XML

 XML stands for eXtensible Markup Language.
 XML was designed to store, transport, and carry data - focusing on what data is.
 Also, XML tags are not predefined like HTML tags are.
-HTML works with predefined tags like <p>, <h1>, <table>, etc.  With XML, the author must define both the tags and the document structure.
+HTML works with predefined tags like <p, <h1, <table, etc.  With XML, the author must define both the tags and the document structure.
 Most XML applications will work as expected even if new data is added (or removed).

 # Components of a URL

 Scheme =

 Domain =

 Top level domain =

 Default page =

 Parameters =

 Anchor =